tylerfilla/node-poloniex-unofficial/README.md

 Copyright (c) 2016 Tyler Filla
 This software may be modified and distributed under the terms of [the MIT license](https://opensource.org/licenses/MIT).
 See the [LICENSE](https://github.com/tylerfilla/node-poloniex-unofficial/blob/master/LICENSE) file for details.

 The `node-poloniex-unofficial` project is not affiliated in any way with Poloniex.
-It's literally in the name.
-"Unofficial."